Lithigaj/Lithigaj/README.md

 <div align="center">

-### 💡 *"Research is to see what everybody else has seen, and think what nobody else has thought."*
+### 💡 *"The important thing is not to stop questioning.
+Curiosity has its own reason for existing." – Albert Einstein*

 <br>